rpm-software-management/dnf/doc/command_ref.rst

     available from a repo when ``-v`` is used.

 ``dnf [options] group install [--with-optional] <group-spec>...``
     Mark the specified group installed and install packages it contains.
 Also include `optional` packages of the group if ``--with-optional`` is specified.
-All `mandatory` packages are going to be installed otherwise the transaction fails. `Default` packages will be installed whenever possible. `Optional` and `default` packages that are in conflict with other packages or have missing dependencies does not terminate the transaction and will be skipped.
+All `mandatory` and `Default` packages will be installed whenever possible.
+    Conditional packages are installed if they meet their requirement.
+    If group is installed, command installs uninstalled packages of the group.

 .. _grouplist_command-label: